A unique setting for weddings and parties

-The Didsbury Parsonage (Old Parsonage) is a Grade II listed building situated opposite St James' Church, adjacent to the original village green of Didsbury, Manchester.
-The building and gardens were left to the citizens of the City of Manchester by Alderman Fletcher Moss in his will following his death in 1919.
+The building and gardens were left to the citizens of Manchester by Alderman Fletcher Moss in 1919.

 The Didsbury Parsonage Trust has provided a thriving community hub for the people of Didsbury and beyond, in a locally significant and picturesque setting.